goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 5. The predicted noise is subtracted from the latent using the scheduler.
 6. After many iterations, the denoised latent is decoded using the decoder to produce our final generated image.

 > **Note**: Initially I had stated in the [idea](#the-genius-artist) section that we start with a noisy image which is encoded.
 That is false, as we can simply start with a noisy latent image.
 Hence during inference the encoder is not required.
-Unless we are using it for image to image.
+Unless we are using it for image to image.\
+> Also, For the scheduler we learned how we can use it to train a model.
+But never talked about how we can use it during inference.
+I.e how can we remove noise from it.
+More on that in the maths section.

 ## The Dreaded Mathematics